 Avon Wildlife Trust

-A scrub and woodland renowned for wildflowers and butterflies
+A grassland and woodland reserve, renowned for wildflowers and butterflies

 Walton Common has excellent views of the Gordano Valley and, above the quarry, across the Severn Estuary.
-It is an area renowned for wildflowers and butterflies.
+It is a calcareous grassland reserve surrounded by woodland renowned for wildflowers and butterflies.

 Wildflowers on Walton Common include thyme, marjoram, rock-rose, St John's wort, autumn gentian and violets.
 Butterflies include common blue, brown argus, grizzled and dingy skipper, green and purple hairstreak, and dark green fritillary.
 Grasshoppers, glow-worms and many varieties of moth are also found on the Common.

 The scrub and woodland edge provide food and nest-sites for blackcap and whitethroat.
 Buzzard, kestrel and sparrowhawk can be seen hunting across the Common.